 Although the support is not 24/7, hours of operation are quite long and flexible.

-Since Hover is a very focused company, their answers are professional and extensive, and for the self-help, you have a vast knowledge base.
+Since Hover is a very focused company, its answers are professional and extensive, and for the self-help, you have a vast knowledge base.

 Free domain privacy